Search results

 Evidence-based recommendations on high dose rate brachytherapy in combination with external-beam radiotherapy for localised prostate cancer.
 This involves using radiotherapy to treat the cancer from both outside of the body and from within the affected area.

-9. Low energy contact X-ray brachytherapy (the Papillon technique) for early stage rectal cancer (IPG532)
+8. Low-energy contact X-ray brachytherapy for rectal cancer (IPG809)

-Evidence-based recommendations on low energy contact X-ray brachytherapy (the Papillon technique) for early stage rectal cancer.
-This involves inserting an X-ray tube through the anus and placing it in close contact with the tumour to kill cancer cells and reduce the size of the tumour.
+Evidence-based recommendations on low-energy contact X-ray brachytherapy for rectal cancer.
+This involves inserting an X-ray tube through the anus into the rectum.
+The tube is placed in contact with the tumour and releases a low dose of X-ray radiation (brachytherapy) directly to it.

 NICE has developed a medtech innovation briefing (MIB) on Axxent electronic brachytherapy system for early stage breast cancer